airtai/fastagency/docs/docs/en/tutorial/whatsapp/index.md

 **Step 3**: Test WhatsApp API

 - After you have created the account, you will be redirected [Infobip Homepage](https://portal.infobip.com/homepage){target="_blank"}.
 - Check the **Send your first message** option and send a WhatsApp message to yourself.
-(In this tutorial, we will only be sending messages to your own number)
+- In this tutorial, we will only be sending messages **to your own number**

-If you've successfully received the message, you're all set!
+!!! note "Important"
+    Upon receiving this message, please **reply** (e.g., with "Hi") to initiate the session.
+Note that sessions expire after 24 hours.
+If your session has expired, simply send another message to create a new one.

 Copy the **API Key** from the top-right corner and continue with the next steps.

+**Step 4**: Register your WhatsApp sender (Optional)

+- By default, Infobip number will be used as the sender for your messages.
+- If you wish to create a new sender phone number and customize your branding (including your name and logo), click on [Register Sender](https://portal.infobip.com/channels-and-numbers/channels/whatsapp/senders){target="_blank"}.

 #### Set Up Your API Keys in the Environment